-- According to a recent Deloitte study, on average 54% of visitors abandon their shopping carts.
+According to a recent Deloitte study, about 54% of all online shoppers abandon their shopping carts before making a purchase.

-- According to Marketo, approximately 96% of visitors are not ready to buy when arriving at your ecommerce landing page.
+And according to Marketo, approximately 96% of visitors are not ready to buy when they arrive at your eCommerce landing page.

 With those odds stacked against you, are you doing as much as you can to seal the deal?